Sieyalixnet/Geovector/README.md

 ## About this project

 This project is a single channel based image processing software on web.
-It uses Web Assembly basing on Rust, which make it extremely fast.
+It uses Web Assembly basing on Rust, which makes it extremely fast.
 You can easily use some matrix operations on it.

 ## How to use